-10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners.

-10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
+There is no institutional capacity to conduct research specifically for World Heritage issues. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?